Quantum error correction and large $N$: Introduction

 Let us illustrate the problem we are addressing.
 Suppose we have a set of Majorana fermions $\psi_{ij}^a$ in the adjoint representation(indices $ij$) of $SU(N)$.
 For our purposes index $a$ can be treated as ``flavor'' index.
 In principle we can have some other fields as well.
 Imagine that all the states we are interested in are $SU(N)$ singlets.
 We start from a singlet state $| s \ket$ and add non-singlet perturbations.
 They can be seen either as ``errors'' or excitations deliberately added by an observer.
 Specifically consider two states: \beq |\xi_1 \ket = \psi^1_{21} | s \ket \quad \text{and} \quad | \xi_2 \ket = \psi^1_{23} \psi^1_{31} | s \ket \eeq

-\textit{Is there a measurement which can distinguish $| \xi_1 \ket$ and $| \xi_2 \ket$?} If there is, then we can act by another non-singlet operator and return back to the original state $| s \ket$.
+\textit{Is there a measurement which can distinguish $| \xi_1 \ket$ and $| \xi_2 \ket$?} If there is, then we can act by another non-singlet operator $\psi$ and return back to the original state $| s \ket$, since Majorana fermions square to one.
 In other words, we could say that these two types of errors are correctable.

 In general, the answer is \textit{no}.
 The fundamental fact of quantum mechanics is that states can be distinguished(with probability $1$) by a measurement only if they are orthogonal.
 In the above example, the overlap $\bra \xi_1 | \xi_2 \ket$ is not zero even if we take into account the singlet condition as we can form a singlet from three $\psi^1$: \beq \bra \xi_1 | \xi_2 \ket = \bra s | \psi^1_{12 } \psi^1_{23} \psi^{1}_{31} | s \ket = \frac{1}{N^3} \bra s | \Tr \l \psi^1 \psi^1 \psi^1 \r | s \ket + \ \text{[$1/N$ terms]} \eeq Since $| s \ket$ is a singlet, we kept only the singlet channel \footnote{Terms with $\Tr \l \psi^1 \r \Tr \l \psi^1 \psi^1 \r$ are absent since $\psi^1$ is traceless, being $SU(N)$ adjoint.} in the product of three $\psi^1$: